shawna-p/mysterious-messenger/docs/chatrooms.rst

 Sending Links
 --------------

 Characters may also send links in the chatroom.
-A link message can be provided an action, which will occur when the player clicks on it.
+You can provide an action for a link message, which will be executed when the player clicks on it.
 Some convenience functions are provided to make some of these actions simpler.

 The simplest way to show a link looks like::